sofan-laurentiu-mihai/sofan-laurentiu-mihai/README.md

 Welcome to my Github profile!
 I am Sofan Laurentiu-Mihai, and I am currently in my third year at Technical University of Cluj-Napoca.
 I am a very determined individual, who has a passion for coding and hardware.
 Focused, enthusiastic and impatient to discover, I aim to expand my knownledge and grow into a well-rounded engineer.
 # My mission ♟️
 * **Engineering focus:** Diving deeper into full-stack systems and the core principles of software engineering.
-* **Algorithm thinking:** Deepening my knownledge of data structures, complex algorithms and control logic.
+* **Algorithm thinking:** Deepening my knowledge of data structures, complex algorithms and control logic.
 * **Tech versatility:** Broadening my programming language repertoire.
 * **Problem solver:** Applying engineering compentencies to bridge the gap between theory and real-world situations.
 # Contact Information 📱